moliver28/research-handbook/content/handbook/support/workflows/ip-blocks.md

 ## Applying for an exception (Deprecated)

+If a customer has concerns about being rate limited, work with them as much as possible to lower their traffic from a single IP address.

 Foundations team is no longer accepting new IP allowlist requests.
 Please add requests to [this issue](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/6033).